Rolls-Royce Pegasus

-The Rolls-Royce Pegasus is a British turbofan engine originally designed by Bristol Siddeley.
-It was manufactured by Rolls-Royce plc.
-The engine is not only able to power a jet aircraft forward, but also to direct thrust downwards via swivelling nozzles.
+The Rolls-Royce Pegasus, originally the Bristol Siddeley Pegasus, is a British turbofan engine used for V/STOL aircraft.
+Originally designed by Bristol Siddeley, it was manufactured by Rolls-Royce plc. after their takeover of Bristol Siddeley.
+The engine is not only able to power a jet aircraft forward, but also to direct thrust (from both the fan and the turbine) downwards via swivelling nozzles.
 Lightly loaded aircraft equipped with this engine can manoeuvre like a helicopter.
 In particular, they can perform vertical takeoffs and landings.
 In US service, the engine is designated F402.

-Originally the Bristol Siddeley Pegasus, the engine powers all versions of the Harrier family of multi-role military aircraft.
+The engine powers all versions of the Harrier family of multi-role military aircraft.
 Rolls-Royce licensed Pratt & Whitney to build the Pegasus for US built versions.
 However Pratt & Whitney never completed any engines, with all new build being manufactured by Rolls-Royce in Bristol, England.
 The Pegasus was also the planned engine for a number of aircraft projects, among which were the prototypes of the German Dornier Do 31 VSTOL military transport project.